 In the wake of the recent scandals that have rocked Hollywood, there's clearly more of an appetite than ever for equality and diversity in our favourite blockbusters.
 Confidence in the Black Widow movie was boosted when all the women superheroes of the MCU assembled for the following Vanity Fair shot.
 (Pictured l – r: Zoe Saldana, Tessa Thompson, Brie Larson, Scarlett Johansson, Danai Gurira, Karen Gillan, Evangeline Lilly, Pom Klementieff.)

 It'll be Marvel's second female-fronted movie

-The Black Widow project is pencilled for a 2020 release, one year after the Brie Larson-starring Captain Marvel.
-Both movies are poised to shake up the male-dominated template of the MCU, diversifying the slate as they round off phase three of the MCU.
+The Black Widow project is pencilled for a May 2020 release, one year after the Brie Larson-starring Captain Marvel arrives this March.
+Both movies are poised to shake up the male-dominated template of the MCU, diversifying the slate as the studio rounds off phase three of the MCU with Avengers: Endgame.

 Scarlett Johansson wants to explore Natasha's background

 "She's got a really rich origins story," Johansson told Variety back in 2016.
 "There's a lot of places you can go – you can bring it back to Russia.
 You could explore the Widow programme...
 You could really uncover the identity of who this person is, where she comes from and where she's part of."

 - Marvel phase 4: the key release dates and movie titles you need to know

 - Marvel Cinematic Universe: your essential guide to the series in order